Implementing a mentoring program for your small business can:

 Finding Your Mentors

 Look around your business.
 What skilled workers or leaders do you trust the most?
 Who works hard and shows their commitment?
 Are they encouragers of others?
 Do they want to help your workers to succeed?
-These people are typically the ones that are confident and want the business to succeed.
+These people are typically the ones who are confident and want the business to do well.

 A good mentor is one who is willing to stop what they are doing while it is busy to help mentor someone.
 Who in your small business has the patience and energy to do that?